IBM/ibm_zos_zosmf/docs/README_cpm.md

 - `Check Mode` - The module does not support check mode. (dry run or test run)

-## Roles Specification
+## Roles-Specification

 - [provision_software_service](../roles/provision_software_service/README.md): This role can be used to provision a z/OS software service.

 - [manage_software_instance](../roles/manage_software_instance/README.md): This role can be used to manage a provisioned software service instance.
 Various actions can be performed on a provisioned instance using this role.

 - [remove_software_instance](../roles/remove_software_instance/README.md): This role can be used to remove a deprovisioned software service instance.

 ## Requirements